Yours To Experience (c) 2016 Foundation - circular

 06.11.25

-I am delighted to be joining John Lewis on a Christmas contract.
-I am looking forward to being part of the hand selected team and Christmas / Seasonal / Festive EXPERIENCE...just waiting for a start date x (12.11.25) It will soon be Christmas, just a gentle reminder!
+I am delighted to be joining John Lewis in Cambridge on a Christmas contract.
+I am looking forward to being part of the hand selected team and Christmas / Seasonal / Festive EXPERIENCE.
+According to a source 750 candidates applied and a small number of us taken on.
+A sign of the times?

 I decided to relocate to Cornwall 2025 (enter if you dare) on the back of a job offer as events and wedding coordinator in a well-established small hotel in Cornwall, full-time, permanent role.